johnjackoleary/cfi-commonplace-book/Inbox/Jack/Elements to be sorted or sections to be added to lessons ppl.md

 ![[Vx vs Vy at Higher Altitudes.jpeg]]

-Figure out if airport lighting should be grouped with markings/wind indicators (from [[PPL.5 Towered Airport Operations]] and [[PPL.18 Non-Towered Airport Operations]]) into a whole new lesson
+Figure out if airport lighting should be grouped with markings/wind indicators (from [[PPL.5 Towered Airport Operations]] and [[PPL.18 Non-Towered and XC Airport Operations]]) into a whole new lesson

 Purchase current FAR/AIM